nih-cfde/cfde-deriva/README-registry.md

 - `datapackage`: each row represents one C2M2 submission
 - `datapackage_table`: each row represents one TSV file of one submission
+- `datapackage_measurement`: each row represents a measurement of one submission
+- `datapackage_metric`: each row represents a measurement concept known by the system

 These tables are populated by release-planning and preparation: